Rotaro/JobSearch/README.md

 #JobAdCollector

-A simple program to combine job search results from several job advertisement sites.
+A simple program to search for job ads from several sites at once.

-Currently `JobAdCollector` has parsers for indeed.fi, monster.fi and duunitori.fi.
+Currently `JobAdCollector` has parsers for indeed.fi, monster.fi, duunitori.fi and oikotie.fi.
-The program gathers job advertisements from these sites using keywords provided.
-The results of the keyword searches are stored in a local sqlite database, which can be viewed as an html or csv table.
-Additionally, users can classify job ads as relevant or not, which allows `JobAdCollector` to provide recommendations for new job ads using a machine learning model.
+The program gathers job advertisements using keyword searches on the sites.
+The results are stored in a local sqlite database, which can be viewed as an html or csv table.
+Additionally, users can classify job ads as relevant or not, which allows `JobAdCollector` to provide recommendations for new job ads using a decision tree model.

+## Dependencies
+      aiohttp
+      rpy2 (for classification of jobs ads only)

 ##Usage